junegunn/gv.vim/README.md

 - `:GV` to open commit browser
     - `:GV!` will only list commits for the current file

+You can pass `git log` options to the command, e.g. `:GV -S foobar`.

 ### Mappings

 - `o` or `<cr>` on a commit to display the content of it